In this post, I share how I built a private Kubernetes cluster on my own servers.

 master Ready master 23h v1.15.3 192.168.2.110 <none> Ubuntu 18.04.3 LTS 5.0.0-25-generic docker://19.3.1

-That’s all !!! for building multiple nodes on the host machine.
+That is all you need to build multiple nodes on the host machine.

 Vagrantfile for nodes.